hyperledger-labs/splice/apps/app/src/test/resources/README.md

 - `25`: Toxi-proxy ports
   - See `simple-topology.conf` with ports bumped by 20k (currently for the ledger API, but may be extended for other connections in the future)
 - `26`: Reserved for CometBFT
-- `27`: Global Domain migration using wall clock
-- `28`: SV reonboarding tests using wall clock
-- `29`: Mediator offboarding tests using wall clock
+- `27`: Standalone Canton instances launched in integration tests

 ### Allocated APIs